bhanu0807/Fetch-Android-App/README.md

 # Fetch Rewards App

-A native Android app in Kotlin is implemented that performs the following tasks
+A native Android app implemented in Kotlin that performs the following tasks
 * retrieves the following Reward data from an [external API](https://fetch-hiring.s3.amazonaws.com/hiring.json).
   * _id_
   * _listId_